Light from darkness: history of a hot dark sector: Basic HS ingredients

-The dominant process for this is dark photon decay into pairs of SM particles, with a rate $\langle \Gamma' \rangle \sim (m'/T') \Gamma'$ where $m'/T'$ is due to time dilation.
-Decays are initially rare but become more and more relevant as time goes by.
-As we will emphasize, the energy transfer from the HS to the VS is controlled by the following combination of parameters, $\kappa \sim \langle\Gamma'\rangle/H \times (\rho'/\rho)$.
-We will call the early phase of energy transfer ``heating" and $\kappa$ the "heating parameter", see eq.\ref{eq:heatpar}.
-Simply put, when the heating parameter is ${\cal O}(1)$, the energy density transferred from the HS is of the order of the energy density within the VS, $\rho \sim \langle\Gamma'\rangle/H \rho'$ \cite{Fairbairn:2019xog}.
-Thus, if $\kappa \lesssim 1$ at early times, the HS and VS are effectively decoupled and $\xi_i \neq 1$ is a well-defined initial condition.
-The $\kappa$ increases as function of the scale factor $a$.
-Heating of the VS effectively will begin when the heating parameter becomes $\kappa = {\cal O}(1)$.
-At that moment, the temperature ratio starts to decrease towards $\xi = 1$ but $\kappa = {\cal O}(1)$ remains constant, cf fig.\ref{fig:XiSchematic}.
-There are then two possibilities.
+The dominant process for heating is dark photon decay into pairs of SM particles, with a rate $\langle \Gamma' \rangle \sim m' \Gamma'/T'$ where the factor $m'/T' \ll 1$ is caused by time dilation.
+Thus decays are initially rare but become more and more relevant as time goes by.
+As we will emphasize, the efficiency of energy transfer from the HS to the VS is controlled both by the decay and expansion rates but also by the ratio of HS and VS energy densities, through $\kappa \sim (\langle\Gamma'\rangle/H)(\rho'/\rho)$.
+We will call ``heating" the early phase of energy transfer between the HS and the VS and call $\kappa$ the ``heating parameter" (see section \ref{sec:Heating_param}, see also \cite{Fairbairn:2019xog}).
+Briefly, we will show that the HS and VS are effectively decoupled provided $\kappa \ll 1$ at early times and that heating effectively starts when $\kappa$ reaches and, interestingly, remains ${\cal O}(1)$ until heating is over, see figure \ref{fig:XiSchematic}.

-First, the temperature ratio can reach $\xi = T'/T = 1$ while the dark photons are still relativistic.
-Provided that $g'_\ast \ll g_{\ast}$, as is the case for dark QED, most of the energy then lies within the VS, $\rho\gg \rho'$.
-Adapting a standard nomenclature, we will call this scenario ``relativistic heating".
-The condition for the moment of reheating is that $\kappa \gtrsim 1$, corresponding essentially to $\langle \Gamma'\rangle\gtrsim H$.
-As the dark photons are still relativistic, they reach thermal equilibrium with the VS. In general terms, we will call ``thermalization" the moment when the dark photons are thermal equilibrium with the VS. In the case of relativistic heating, reheating and thermalization coincide, $T_{\rm rh} = T_{\rm th}$.
-Since $\langle \Gamma' \rangle > H$ after reheating, the dark photons remain in thermal equilibrium with the SM particles.
-Eventually they become non-relativistic with an abundance that becomes Boltzmann suppressed.
+From the onset of heating, there are two possibilities.
+First, the temperature ratio may reach $\xi = T'/T = 1$ while the dark photons are still relativistic.
+Adapting a popular nomenclature, we will call this scenario ``relativistic heating" and use ``reheating" to refer to the end of the heating process.
+Provided $g'_\ast \ll g_{\ast}$, as is the case for dark QED, at reheating the bulk of the energy lies within the VS, $\rho\gg \rho'$.
+Reheating itself occurs when the heating parameter departs from $\sim 1$ and starts increasing again, $\kappa \gtrsim 1$.
+Since $\rho'/\rho$ is constant, this condition corresponds to the standard requirement $\langle \Gamma'\rangle\gtrsim H$, see figure \ref{fig:XiSchematic}.
+In this scenario of relativistic heating, the dark photons thermalize with the VS. We will call ``thermalization" such moment when both sectors reach thermal equilibrium with others.
+In the case of relativistic heating, reheating and thermalization coincide, $T_{\rm rh} = T_{\rm th}$.
+Since $\langle \Gamma' \rangle > H$ always after reheating, the dark photons remain in thermal equilibrium with the SM particles.
+Eventually, they become non-relativistic with an abundance that is Boltzmann suppressed.
+So, they are and remain subdominant after reheating.